 SRU (Search / Retrieve via URL) is a standardised web service protocol used for searching databases in the Internet.
 The results of the search are issued in a defined XML format.

 The SRU protocol permits targeted searches using search indices and keys, displaying any hits in its own environment.
-Searches are formulated in the CQL (Common / Contextual Query Language) retrieval language.
+Searches are formulated in the CQL (Contextual Query Language) retrieval language.

 The SRU standard was published by the Library of Congress and is a further development of the Z39.50 protocol.

-Following login and authorisation, the German National Library allows its data to be searched using an HTTP or HTTPS interface and the SRU-protocol.
+Following login and authorisation, the German National Library allows its data to be searched using the HTTP or HTTPS protokoll and the SRU-protocol.

 SRU interface standards

 Explain: Self-description in XML standard format, including information on